This post may contain affiliate links.

 - Templeberg Villa, Galle, South.
-Secluded jungle home, amazing dining experience.
-See our review of the Templeberg Villa here or check rates and room types here on Hotels Combined or here on Agoda.
+Secluded jungle home, amazing dining experience, lovely colonial style rooms.
+See our review of the Templeberg Villa here or check rates and room types on Agoda or on Booking.com.

-- Eden Resort and Spa, Golden Mile, East Coast.
-Family beach-side resort.
+- Eden Resort and Spa, Beruwala, The Golden Mile, East Coast.
+Family beach-side resotr and spa.
 See our review of the Eden Resort and Spa here, again, get an idea of rates and rooms here on Agoda or on Booking.com.
 Beruwala is close to the airport on the popular southeast coast, as the Eden, more or less has it’s own private beach, its not crowded as, for instance, Hikkaduwa can be.

 - The Paradise Resort and Spa Dambulla, Cultural Triangle.
-Stunning base for exploring central Sri Lanka’s historic highlights.
+A stunning base for exploring central Sri Lanka’s historic highlights.
 See our review of the Paradise Resort and Spa here check rates and room types.
 Rooms were spacious and fabulous.
 The Paradise is on Booking.com here.

 - The Lighthouse Hotel, Galle our wedding and honeymoon venue, right on the beach and a beautiful place to stay..
 See it on Agoda here or on Booking.com here.

 Budget.
 Truly budget backpacker guest houses are getting rarer in Sri Lanka as tourism booms and accommodation providers go more up-market.
 Again, we would recommend booking, but it is still possible to just turn up and go knocking on doors to find a bargain.
 At peak periods expect many places to be full.
 Sri Lanka is in no way as undiscovered as some would suggest.